supermemo-wiki/SuperMemo.Wiki/home.md

 This is a community initiative at writing a **user-friendly documentation** for *SuperMemo* and *learning* in general.

-Supermemopedia is another great source of information.
+[SuperMemopedia](https://supermemopedia.com/) is another great source of information.
 The presentation and volume of information available there can be daunting for new users.
 This initiative attempts to offer an alternative.

-Anyone
+Anyone can contribute to this wiki.
+Follow [the instructions](#editing-this-wiki) on this page.

 # Getting Started